 A GVRO offers family members, household members, and law enforcement a judicial pathway for temporarily removing firearms and prohibiting future gun purchases.
 While a GVRO is in effect, an individual in crisis can safely access help and care that could stop a violent situation from occurring.

 How does a GVRO help people in crisis stay safe?

 The GVRO helps family members, household members, and law enforcement protect a loved one who is dangerous to themselves or others by temporarily prohibiting them from accessing guns.
-It requires temporary removal of guns and ammunition from the subject of the order and prohibits new purchases for the duration of the order.
+It requires temporary removal of guns, ammunition, and magazines from the subject of the order and prohibits new purchases for the duration of the order.
 This creates safer circumstances for the individual to seek treatment, stabilize their behavior, or access resources to address the underlying causes of their dangerous behaviors.